Megaloblastic Anemia in Children

 - Other blood tests.
-For example, bilirubin or other liver tests, serum folate and B12 levels, and iron studies may also be done.
+For example, your child may need bilirubin or other liver tests, folate and B-12 blood tests, and iron tests.

-A bone marrow aspiration and/or biopsy may be done to examine the number, size, and maturity of blood cells and/or abnormal cells.
+A bone marrow aspiration, biopsy, or both may be done to look at the number, size, and maturity of blood cells andabnormal cells.

-Your child may also need a barium study or other imaging tests of the digestive system may also be done.
+Your child may also need a barium study or other imaging tests of the digestive system.

 How is megaloblastic anemia treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Your child's healthcare provider may refer you to a hematologist.
 This is an expert in blood disorders.
 If the anemia is caused by a digestive tract problem, it may need to be treated first.
 Your child's provider may also refer you to a gastroenterologist for this reason.
 He or she is an expert in digestive system problems.

 Most children with megaloblastic anemia are given B-12 or folic acid supplements.
 Vitamin B-12 supplements are best absorbed when given by injection.
 Folic acid supplements are given by mouth.

 - Oranges, orange juice

 - Dark green and leafy vegetables